GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 ## Resources

 Everything content-addressable is a resource: raster images, fonts, embedded WASM, **and proto-node declarations**.
 The storage `Registry` holds `resources: ResourceStore` (references only).
-The bytes live in a content-addressed byte store keyed by `ResourceHash`, owned by the caller (the app-global cache in the editor, the `Gdd` container for standalone/export) rather than by `document-graph`.
+The bytes live in a content-addressed byte store keyed by `ResourceHash`, owned by the caller (the app-global cache in the editor, the `Gdd` container for standalone/export) rather than by `document-graph-storage`.

 ```rs
 pub type ResourceStore = HashMap<ResourceId, ResourceEntry>;